Abortion in Malaysia: Legislation and regulations

 In 1971, the Parliament of Malaysia amended Section 312 of the Penal Code to permit abortion to save a woman's life.
 In 1989, Section 312 was amended again to permit abortion to safeguard a woman's mental and physical health.

 In addition, Section 309 of the Penal Code bans infanticide, prescribing a term of imprisonment of twenty years and a fine.
 The ban on infanticide has led to a high rate of abandoned babies.
 Between 2005 and 2011, there were a reported 517 cases of abandoned babies in Malaysia.
 In 2016, there were a reported 115 abandoned babies.
 In April 2010, the Minister of Women, Family and Community Development Shahrizat Abdul Jalil announced that the Government had classified "baby dumping" as a capital punishment offence.
 In response, the Prime Minister Najib Razak clarified that the Attorney General would only be prescribing the death penalty on a case-by-case basis.

-As a Muslim country, Malaysia also has a dual legal system with Muslims being subject to Sharia law.
-In 2002, the National Fatwa Council issued a fatwa permitting abortion up to 120 days of gestation in cases when the mother's life is in danger or fetal impairment.
-Abortion on the grounds of rape, incest or fetal impairment are still illegal.